-1This is only a suggested transfer program and might not be appropriate for every student.
+This is only a suggested transfer program and might not be appropriate for every student.
 Some four-year institutions accept more than 62 credits in transfer to fulfill requirements in communications.
-Consult the Transfer Center for help in selecting courses appropriate for the program at the college or university where you plan to ommunications1 (Radio & T
+Consult the Transfer Center for help in selecting courses appropriate for the program at the college or university where you plan to transfer.